-- Deploy and debug iOS applications, where the app itself runs in a simulator on a network-connected Mac, or a device connected to a Mac.
+- Deploy and debug iOS applications, where the app itself runs in a simulator on the network-connected Mac, or a device connected to the Mac.

 There are some tasks that Xamarion iOS for Visual Studio currently cannot do:

-- Storyboard and XIB files cannot be edited.
-There is no drag-and-drop design surface for iOS within Visual Studio.
-The solution must be opened in Xamarin Studio on the Mac for user interfaces to be created using Interface Builder (for example, to create storyboards or XIBs).
+- Storyboard and XIB files cannot be edited - There is currently no drag-and-drop design surface for iOS in Visual Studio.
+The solution must be opened in Xamarin Studio on the Mac for user interfaces to be created using Interface Builder or the Xamarin iOS Storyboard Designer.
 Remember to save the changes so that the

 .designer.cspartial class is updated and synchronized with the solution on Windows.